 Ng Chong Seng's Blog

-Ng Chong Seng male Associate Editor
+Ng Chong Seng male Deputy Editor

 Ex-writer turned marketer turned writer again, Chong Seng is fascinated by all things tech.
 He loves lambs, and avoids semicolons.

 A couple of weeks ago, as I was clearing my drawer full of knick-knacks, I stumbled upon something that I had bought a while ago; but had only used it for a brief period of time.
 It was an 8GB Eye-Fi Pro X2 wireless SD card.
 I remember resisting the company's previous offerings, but succumbed to this third-generation product as it promises Class 6 support and the ability to wirelessly upload my photos (including RAW) and videos that I've just shot from my camera onto my computer using the speedier 802.11n standard.